Agency for Healthcare Research and Quality (AHRQ), (http://www.ahrq.gov)

 This program does not require cost sharing for applications in response to this FOA.

 While there is no cost sharing requirement included in this FOA, AHRQ welcomes applicant institutions, including any collaborating institutions, to devote resources to this effort.
 An indication of institutional support from the applicant and its collaborators indicates a greater potential of success and sustainability of the project.
 Examples of institutional support would include: donated equipment and space, institutional funded staff time and effort, or other resource investments.
 Applicant institutions that plan to provide support should indicate institutional support by outlining the specific contributions to the project and providing assurances that their organization and any collaborators are committed to providing these funds and resources to the project.
-This information can be included at the end of the budget justification section of the application, but institutional support dollars are not to be included in the detailed budget.
+This information can be included at the end of the budget justification section of the application, but institutional support dollars are not to be included in the detailed budget request.

 Number of Applications.
 Applicants may submit more than one application, provided each application is scientifically distinct.